 You’ll receive a percentage of the delivery fee depending on which protection plan* you’ve chosen.
 You may not arrange for or accept payment for delivery outside of the Turo platform.
 It’s a violation of our Gray market transaction policy and our Terms of Service.

 Delivering with protection

 If you’ve chosen a Turo protection plan, you’re covered by our liability protection when delivering a car for guest check-in.
 You’re not covered after you pick up the car at the end of the trip.
+Hosts in British Columbia are not covered during the delivery period.
 Read a summary of insurance coverage for hosts and guests in the US, Canada, and the UK.

 Hosts are not allowed to deliver, pickup, or drop off a vehicle in the state of New York.
 Hosts who offer delivery must find their own way home; they may not ask their guest for a ride.